 Tennis betting on the Davis Cup is no different from betting on any other tennis tournament.
 You can bet on a team to win the tournament or on individual matches.
 As an aside, the top two seeds are automatically assigned based on their performance in the previous Davis Cup.
 A lot can change in a year and some top seeds are vulnerable.
 Be sure to stay abreast of individual players’ recent performances and consider the playing surface.
 Your approach to tennis predictions on the Davis Cup should be the same as your approach to any other tennis competition.

-- Good usability of desktop/mobile
+- Good selection of betting markets

 The Fed Cup is the women’s equivalent of the Davis Cup.
 It was called the Federation Cup prior to 1995.
 In terms of participating nations, the Fed Cup is the largest international team sports event for women.

 Like the Davis Cup, the Fed Cup started out as an idea for a competition between the US and Great Britain.
 Despite the idea being hatched in 1919, the first tournament didn’t happen until 1963.
 The inaugural event drew teams from 16 countries and marked the 50th anniversary of the International Tennis Federation.
 There was no prize money and teams had to pay their own expenses.
 Over half a century later, the Fed Cup is a premier event that draws massive audiences from all over the world.

 Fed Cup Format